hheydaroff/walkyourcalories_html/cline_docs/codebaseSummary.md

 - [2025-03-01] Updated styling for a more modern look across the site

 ## Upcoming Tasks
+1. Review the entire website to ensure the new IBM Plex font is applied correctly and consistently
+2. Test the website on different browsers and devices to verify font rendering
+3. Update any design documentation or style guides to reflect the new font choice
+4. Consider performance implications of using web fonts and implement optimizations if necessary
-1. Verify that all parts of the application are working correctly with the new calculator logic
+5. Verify that all parts of the application are working correctly with the new calculator logic
-2. Break down frontend implementation into smaller, manageable tasks
+6. Break down frontend implementation into smaller, manageable tasks
-3. Create a detailed timeline or sprint plan for frontend implementation
+7. Create a detailed timeline or sprint plan for frontend implementation
-4. Implement core pages and integrate calculator widget
+8. Implement core pages and integrate calculator widget
-5. Enhance responsive design and improve accessibility
+9. Enhance responsive design and improve accessibility
-6. Conduct thorough testing and refinement
+10. Conduct thorough testing and refinement

 ## Potential Future Improvements
 - Implement user authentication and profiles